Increasing conversion rates can become very hard.

 Important note: The role based approach won’t work as well as Personas, but can help you to define basic scenarios.
 If you use the role-based approach, just don’t call it Personas.
 They are not!

-The first thing we need to do is to answer these questions about every Persona we have defined:
+The first thing we need to do is answering the following questions about every Persona we have defined:

 1 What is the Persona’s deep motivation?

 Understanding our Persona’s motivation enables us to understand the Persona’s decisions and behavior.
 Motivations are hard to identify and state, but something like “Being perceived as an expert in a topic by the quality of the contents shared” can be translated to “Acceptance”.
 If you have hard times identifying your Persona’s motivations, Dr Steven Reiss’s 16 Basic desires can help you: